HauntedSmores/shopify-base-theme/README.md

 **Note**: Deleting any file in your `src` directory **will not** delete that file from `dist`.

 This is a limitation of the `copy-webpack-plugin` used to copy theme files over from `src` to `dist`.
 It will not delete files during `webpack --watch`.
-You can either stop your dev command and run the build command or make your deletions in both `src` and `dist`.
+You can either stop your dev command and run the build or watch command again, or make your deletions in both `src` and `dist`.

 ### deploy